B2B Services SEO Case Study: Tactics That Actually Moved Revenue

 Starting point: 312 blog posts, 8,400 monthly organic sessions, 3 leads/month from organic.

-The shift: We stopped publishing blog posts entirely for 60 days.
-Instead, we built 11 new pages: 4 service-specific landing pages optimized for “[service type] consulting firm” queries, 3 comparison pages (“us vs. big four” angles), 2 industry-vertical pages (manufacturing and healthcare), and 2 case study pages with quantified results.
+The shift: We stopped publishing blog posts for 60 days.
+Instead, we built 11 new pages: 4 service-specific landing pages optimized for “[service type] consulting firm” queries, 3 comparison pages (“us vs. big four” angles), 2 industry-vertical pages, and 2 case study pages with quantified results.

-What happened: Organic sessions actually dropped 12% in month two because we paused blogging.
+What happened: Organic sessions dropped 12% in month two because we paused blogging.
 But organic-sourced leads went from 3/month to 9/month by month four.
-By month nine, they were pulling 22 qualified leads per month from organic, with total sessions only 15% above the starting point.
-The revenue attribution from organic grew 3.1x.
+By month nine, they pulled 22 qualified leads per month from organic with total sessions only 15% above the starting point.
+Organic-sourced revenue grew 3.1x.

 The lesson?
 Fewer pages with buyer intent beat hundreds of pages with reader intent.
 Every time.